OrchardCMS/OrchardDoc/Documentation/Adding-admin-menu-items.markdown

 This will result in a single item being added to the admin menu.

 #Adding submenu items
-By adding more .Add statements nested in the parent menu, we can generate a second menu level
+By adding more .Add statements nested in the parent menu, we can generate a second menu level.
+With the .LinkToFirstChild we don't need an action anymore in the parent item, we'll use the first one from the first child.

         public void GetNavigation(NavigationBuilder builder) {
             builder